What does "line level" mean?

 However, instruments and microphones can have a very wide range of output levels in reality, so it is most practical to think of instrument-level and mic-level in/outputs as just "a lot lower than line level", rather than calculating specific dB amounts.

-It may even be necessary sometimes to boost one "line level" output by using another gain stage, if the first output is around -10 dBu and the device you're trying to drive is designed to operate best with a +4 dBu input level.
-Another thing to note is that decibel numbers by themselves are just ratios in reference to a specific starting point, not a fixed value; in other words, 35 dB gain from one device can result in the same actual level as 50 db gain, or 10 dB, or even -20 dB from another device--it all depends on what values each separate engineer started with.
+It may even be necessary sometimes to boost one "line level" output by using another gain stage, for example if the first output is specified for -10 dBv and the device you're trying to drive is designed to operate best with a +4 dBu input level.
+Remember that decibel numbers by themselves are just ratios in reference to a specific starting point, not a fixed value; in other words, 35 dB gain from one device can result in the same actual level as 50 db gain, or 10 dB, or even -20 dB from another device--it all depends on what values each separate engineer started with.
 35 dB gain from a boost pedal is a lot, but it may not necessarily get you up to the +4 dBu level needed to drive most power amps, for example.
 So look for that third letter after the dB to know that you're dealing with a fixed reference point, and therefore a firm value for the highest average voltage output. +4 dBu is the same level all around the world.